front-end-intermediate/5-express/readme.md

 ## Adding File Upload

-To review our api we will add file uploading to it.
-We will use the [File Upload](https://www.npmjs.com/package/express-fileupload) npm package for ExpressJS.
+We will add file uploading to our API using the [File Upload](https://www.npmjs.com/package/express-fileupload) npm package for ExpressJS.

-We will use the File Upload npm package for Expressjs.

 Install it: